spoofax-shell-2016/doc/project-plan.md

 * the Java programming language;
 * Maven for the build environment;
 * JUnit for unit tests;
-* TravisCI for continous integration
+* TravisCI for continuous integration.

+# Quality assurance

 # What TU Delft expects from us